Protecting Northern Ireland's archaeology

 Archaeological objects

-Archaeological objects discovered by members of the public, for instance, during fieldwork or excavating building foundations, must be reported to the Department’s Historic Environment Division (HED), to National Museums NI, or to the Police, within 14 days of discovery.
+Archaeological objects discovered by members of the public, for instance, during fieldwork or excavating building foundations, must be reported to to the relevant authority within 14 days of discovery.
+The relevant authority is defined in legislation and can be either the Department’s Historic Environment Division (HED), National Museums NI, or the Police, but National Museums NI usually take the lead in relation to archaeological objects.
 Details such as where and how the object was found should be recorded.

-Object(s) may then be held for up to three months to permit proper examination and recording.
+Object(s) may then be held for up to three months by the relevant authority to permit proper examination and recording.

 The requirement to report applies to all archaeological objects, but additional procedures exist for objects which are suspected to be treasure.